Man smiling and looking up

 How We Diagnose For Glaucoma

-When you come in for your exam, our doctors will go over your medical history, family history, and any symptoms you may be experiencing.
+When you come in for your exam at our Sidney, Celina, Troy, or Bellefontaine office, our doctors will go over your medical history, family history, and any symptoms you may be experiencing.
 Then a series of tests could be performed to determine if you have glaucoma.

-Routine eye exams are crucial in maintaining optic health.
+Routine eye exams are crucial to maintain your optic health.

-Routine eye exams are crucial in maintaining optic health.
+Routine eye exams are crucial to maintain your optic health.

 Tonometry